rubendax/bossa-web/example/README.md

 # BOSSA Web Firmware Flasher

-### A one-click web-based firmware flasher for ATSAMD21G-based devices using the Web Serial API.
+### A simple web-based firmware flasher for ATSAMD21G-based devices using the Web Serial API.

 ## Features